-This is also the time that confidence wanes, and they look at you with their sad little puppy-dog eyes and use their charms to prompt you into giving hints and clues, and maybe – the answer!
+As students identify which operation(s) will be used, this is also the time that confidence takes a dive.
+Students look at you with their sad little puppy-dog eyes and use their charms to prompt you into giving hints and clues, and maybe – the answer!
 Don’t do it!
 Stay strong!

 Step 5: Eliminate information that’s not necessary to the problem

-I ask them to draw one line through the information, otherwise you get a student who scribbles out information that is actually needed, and then they rip their papers trying to erase.
-Some students want to eliminate too much, while others think everything is important.
+Some students eliminate too much, while others think everything is important.
 This step takes time and really tests comprehension and critical thinking skills – which is why this step is difficult.
 Plus, students might feel that they’re being tricked.

 Step 6: Draw a picture

 This is actually where students draw a picture, or really, represent the problem with some kind of picture, table, array, or tally marks.
 Of course, concrete manipulatives are useful in this step and should be available to students who need to hold or manipulate items.

 And while we’re still on drawings, it’s important to point out that the drawings can simply be quick sketches, arrays, bars, lines, etc. Sometimes I have students who try to draw a masterpiece and become so absorbed in their drawing that they lose focus.